see-why/ChillHttp/README.md

 # ChillHttp

-A Go implementation of an HTTP/1.1 protocol parser with streaming support.
+A Go implementation of an HTTP/1.1 server with streaming support, chunked encoding, and proxy capabilities.

 ## Features